Christmas Cactus Vs Thanksgiving Cactus: The Different Types Of Holiday Cactus Explained

 Christmas Cactus

 The Christmas cactus (Schlumbergera x buckleyi), with its gracefully drooping, rounded-edged segments, blooms later than its Thanksgiving counterpart, typically from mid-December through January.
-These delicate flowers come in shades of pink, red, white, and sometimes a rare yellow, adding a warm, inviting touch to the heart of the holiday season.
-They have purple-brown anthers.
+These delicate flowers almost always come in pink and have purple-brown anthers.

 Unlike the Thanksgiving cactus, the segments of the Christmas cactus are rounded and smooth, giving it a softer, more classic succulent appearance.